 One of the most enduring complaints about aggressive loss prevention strategies is they can run counter to marketing and sales efforts.
 Whether it’s uniformed LP agents or devices that restrict customer access to products, retail executives are sensitive to any measure that may potentially degrade the customers’ experience.
 But when Nedap’s ceiling-mounted iD Top reader was put to the design test, it had no trouble passing.

 “The previous EAS device was the size of a surfboard, however, the iD Top is about the size of a laptop computer,” explained Donnelly.
 “The store design team at corporate was absolutely ecstatic over the aesthetics of the iD Top.
 Something so small mounted ten feet high was just perfect.”
-It was so small, however, that it was initially a cause of Donnelly’s scepticism.
+It was so small, however, that it was initially a cause of Donnelly’s skepticism.
 “Honestly, it seemed too small to get the job done.
 That was my initial take,” he said.
 “But I was quickly proved wrong.”

 Overall, the project has reflected positively on Under Armour’s AP department.
 “It was a big win.
 We were bringing the retail group a solution that was more accurate and more pleasing to the eye—and at a lower cost,” he said.
 “So at that point, adopting the Nedap solution as our North American standard was a no-brainer.”
-As of this year, all new and remodelled Under Armour stores use Nedap’s solutions for their EAS initiatives.
+As of this year, all new and remodeled Under Armour stores use Nedap’s solutions for their EAS initiatives.

 In the first eight months, the results have been exactly what Under Armour hoped for, according to Donnelly.
 “The collaboration with Nedap, both directly and through the integrator, has been phenomenal,” he added.
 “We’re now having conversations with Nedap about some sensor tagging needs and things that we could use in the future.
 Having that type of partnership is a tremendous benefit.”